SigNoz/signoz.io/docs/userguide/retention-period.md

 For GCS, `support_batch_delete` must be set to `false` as GCS doesn't support batch delete and results in error messages in the logs.

+The type of the disk is `s3` because S3-compatible API of GCS is used.

 The endpoint will be `https://storage.googleapis.com/<bucket-name>/data/`.

 ```xml